DimaSheiko/apep-docs/docs/framework/conditions/area.md

 #### Returns `NUMBER`

--   The total number of combat enemy units within the specified combat range of the target unit.
+-   The total number of combat enemy units within the specified combat range of the target unit and in front of it.

 #### _Example:_